Astrometric mock observations for determining the local dark matter density

-From Figure \ref{PE} and the discussion above, it may be expected that the proper motion measurements are not indispensable to derive the LDMD with the MA method if the sampling region is a cone.
-Distances to stars can be measured not only by astrometry but also by other observational means (e.g., photometric distances using a color-magnitude diagram).
-Hence, if the LDMD can be determined without proper motion measurements, it could be expected that we do not necessarily need astrometry.
-Accordingly, we also examine the cases of ignoring the proper motion measurements, where we set $\mu_\theta=0$ for all tracer stars.
-Figure \ref{DisP} shows our results in the cases of the very narrow and narrow cone sampling regions.
-It can be seen that the LDMD can be accurately determined without proper motions if the sampling region is the very narrow cone.
-On the other hand, in the case of the narrow cone, neglecting the proper motion measurements causes overestimation of the LDMD.
+From the result above, it may be expected that the proper motion measurements are not indispensable for deriving the LDMD with the MA method if the sampling region is a cone.
+Distances to stars can be measured not only by astrometry, but also by other observations (e.g., photometric distances).
+Hence, if the LDMD can be determined without proper motions, we do not necessarily need astrometry.
+Accordingly, we examined the cases of ignoring the proper motion, where we set $\mu_\theta=0$ for all tracers.
+Figure \ref{DisP} shows our results for the very narrow and narrow cone sampling regions.
+The LDMD can be accurately determined without proper motions if the sampling region is the very narrow cone.
+On the other hand, neglecting the proper motion measurements causes overestimation for the narrow cone.
 These results do not change even if small distance errors with $A=0.1$ are applied.
 Accordingly, it can be said that if tracer stars are observed in a sufficiently narrow conical region, proper motion measurements are not necessary.
-However, it may be difficult or impossible for such a narrow cone to contain a sufficient number of tracer stars; our result in Figure \ref{sampleN} suggests that the required sample size is 6,000 stars.
+However, it may be difficult or impossible for such a narrow cone to contain a sufficient number of tracer stars; our result in Figure \ref{sampleN} suggests that the required sample size is approximately 6,000 stars.

-Data of a tracer population used in G12 was taken from a K star catalog of \citet{kg:89II} calibrated by $[\alpha/{\rm Fe}]$ distributions from \textit{Hipparcos} \citep{kfc:02} and \textit{Sloan Extension for Galactic Understanding and Exploration (SEGUE)}.
-Although their data do not seem to have proper motion measurements, since their sampling region is as narrow a cone as our very narrow cone, the high LDMD determined by G12 cannot be attributed to ignoring proper motions.